caonUlisses/notes/REDUX/Overview.md

 ## Really, what is Redux?

 Redux is a tool for State management, usually used with React.
 One can use it with other view libraries, as well as native code.

+## BUT WHY?

+Sometimes, an app can get really tricky really fast, and managing the state of components - and its children - can get REALLY tricky.
+Redux helps to maintain things more steady and clearer.